 (2) If a witness before a Commission requests that his evidence relating to a particular subject be taken in private on the ground that the evidence relates to the profits or financial position of any person, and that the taking of the evidence in public would be unfairly prejudicial to the interests of that person, the Commission may, if it thinks proper, take that evidence in private, and, without limiting the operation of section 19A, a person who is not expressly authorised by the Commission to be present shall not be present during the taking of that evidence.

-[(3), (4) repealed]
+[(3), (4) deleted]

 (5) This section shall be read as in aid of and not as in derogation of the Commission’s general powers to order that any evidence may be taken in private.